Chase Stein: Avengers Arena

 Chase and Nico are later abducted by Arcade and placed into an arena with other young heroes where they are forced to fight to the death.
-The two try to form an alliance with Hazmat, Reptil and X-23, reasoning that they can work together to find a way to escape.
+The two try to form an alliance with Hazmat, Reptil, and X-23, reasoning that they can work together to find a way to escape.
 The alliance soon dissolves after an unknown party frames Chase for an attack on Reptil.
 While fleeing, Chase finds the amulet that belonged to the presumably deceased superhero Darkhawk.
 The amulet attaches itself to Chase's body and transforms him into the new Darkhawk.
 He was then possessed by Apex in his Darkhawk armor, resulting in him cutting off Nico's arm and causing her death.
 When the Staff of One resurrects Nico, it increases her power level enough to destroy the Darkhawk armor and defeat Apex.
-Chase returns to his normal self and then helps Nico and Reptil fight a possessed Cullen.
+Chase returns to his normal self and then helps Nico and Reptil fight Cullen Bloodstone.
 In the ensuing battle, Nara is killed returning Cullen to human form and Anachronism goes wild.
 Reptil asks Nico and Chase for help breaking up the fight, but Nico insists she and Chase stay out of it.
-At Nico's command, Chase then turns into Darkhawk and sucker-punches Reptil as part of some secret plan that he and Nico devised.
+At Nico's command, Chase then turns into Darkhawk and sucker-punches Reptil as part of a secret plan that he and Nico devised.
 Chase showed regret at having to attack Reptil.
 When Chase refused to let Cammi stop Nico, she broke his arm and leg, taking the Darkhawk amulet for herself to stop Nico from killing everyone.
-Cammi gives Chase the amulet again when Apex unleashes bugs, sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
-Soon after, Deathlocket stops the fight by killing Apex, and everyone is able to escape Murderworld and disperse.
+Cammi gives Chase the amulet again when Apex unleashes bugs, a sentient typhoon, and weaponized sand to attack the remaining teens on Murderworld.
+Soon after, Death Locket stops the fight by killing Apex, and everyone is able to escape Murderworld and disperse.